 I came across unfinished corbels in my mantle search and asked my husband if there was a way to use them for our mantle.
+Coming across the corbels was the jumping off point for the mantle project!
 There are many corbel options online.
 Just type “corbel” in your search engine and a ton come up.
 You can choose from very simple designs to intricately carved pieces with faux aging.
-We went with something fairly simple that we found online at Home Depot.
+Of course you can forgo corbel brackets and opt for a floating shelf.

 While planning the mantle shape, we were also thinking of a stain color.
 At the time, we had no trim around our discovered windows.
 The other windows in the room had old, chipped white trim.
 We had purchased a new front door that had been stained a medium to dark color.
 I attempted to match that color as best I could.
 Color matching stain is always tricky with different wood species.
 On that note, I should mention that all the wood we used was red oak.
 The corbels and trim pieces were actually ordered online because our local Home Depot didn’t have them in red oak.